A seamless, extended DG approach for advection-diffusion problems on unbounded domains: Numerical experiments

 \section{Numerical experiments}

 We present here the results of several numerical tests with the extended DG approach described in the previous sections.
 First, a number of validation tests are carried out, considering both linear and non-linear model problems.
 The tests assess the accuracy of the extended DG scheme by comparing it with a stand-alone, single-domain reference DG discretization on a wider domain.
 Errors are computed using a relatively large number of modes in the semi-infinite subdomain of the extended DG scheme, and the wider domain for the stand-alone reference run also covers part of the semi-infinite subdomain.
 Next, we add a damping reaction term in the semi-infinite subdomain to simulate an absorbing layer.
-We show that the extended DG scheme efficiently damps signals leaving the finite subdomain with negligible reflections into the finite region.
+We show that the extended DG scheme efficiently damps signals leaving the finite subdomain with negligible reflections into the finite region as compared with a damped single-domain DG scheme using both uniform and non-uniform grids.

 The experiments consider the linear advection-diffusion equation with constant coefficients \eqref{eq:advdifflin}, both in the non-homogeneous case ($s\neq 0$) and the homogeneous case ($s=0$), and the nonlinear, homogeneous viscous Burgers' equation with constant viscosity, i.e., equation \eqref{eq:advdiffreacgen} with $f(c)=c^2/2$, $\mu(z,t)\equiv\mu\in\mathbb{R}^+$, and $s=0$.
 Errors are computed on the finite region $[0,L]$ using a suitable Gaussian quadrature rule on the sub-intervals $K_m$, whose width is $\Delta z=L/N$ for all $m=1,\dots,M$.
 In particular, we introduce the discrete norms

 where $\{x_k\}_{k=1}^{ng}$ and $\{w_k\}_{k=1}^{ng}$ are the Gaussian nodes and weights on the reference interval $[-1,1]$, with $ng$ the number of quadrature points.
 Absolute errors with respect to a reference solution are defined as